yoachim/20_Scratch/Sched_planning/potential_comparisons.md

 ## Cosmology

-* number of galaxies that are good for weak lensing
+* number of galaxies that are good for large scale structure
 * Fraction of type Ia SNe recovered
 * XXX--Deep Drilling fields.
 Maybe these get their own section, each DDF gets a grade?
+* photo-z quality metric?